narkisr-deprecated/puny/README.md

 # Intro

-Puny is a tiny persistency layer for Clojure maps into redis hashes, it includes support for:
+Puny is a tiny layer for persisting Clojure maps into Redis hashes, it aims to reduce boilerplate and to enable end to end life cycle management of entities from validation to data migration and indexing.

+ it includes support for:

-* Generated CRUD API for entities.
+* Complete generated CRUD API.
-* Automatic keys and id management (both external and internal).
+* Automatic keys and id management (both generated and internal to the entity).
-* Validation.
+* Automatic Validation checks.
 * Declaring indexes.
-* Attaching metadata like version etc..
+* Attaching persisted metadata like versioning etc..
-* Defining interceptors on CRUD functions enabling support for security hooks, automatic migration etc..
+* Defining interceptors on CRUD functions enabling support for security checks, automatic migration etc..

 [![Build Status](https://travis-ci.org/narkisr/puny.png?branch=master)](https://travis-ci.org/narkisr/puny)